 - Take time to recover while our experts manage your case and help you proceed with your disability application.
 We have successfully helped a wide range of clients with our expertise.

-- Chermol & Fishman LLC stands apart from other firms because of our decades of experience in handling Social Security Disability benefits claims for a wide range of clients.
+- Chermol & Fishman LLC stands apart from other firms because of our decades of experience in handling disability claims for a wide range of clients.